duartegroup/autodE/doc/tutorial.rst

-Initialise reactants and products from their respective SMILES strings giving a name to each, which will be used in calculation file names
+Initialise reactants and products from their respective SMILES strings giving a name to each, which will be used as the calculation file names

 .. code-block:: python